kingapl/number_game_simulator/README.md

 A number game simulator in which the player enters five numbers.
 Then the computer draws five numbers and checks how many of them are the same as given by the player.

 ## Technologies
+Project is created with:
-Python 3.8.
+* Python 3.8
+* Tkinter 8.6

 ## Setup
-The game must be run in the console or the terminal depending on the computer system.
+The game must be run by the console or the terminal depending on the computer system.